-Refer to the following tips to keep your Nightjar Sauna and Cold Plunge tub looking and functioning at peak performance.
+Refer to the following "Product Maintenance" tips to keep your Nightjar Sauna and Cold Plunge looking and functioning at peak performance.

-Keep your sauna in pristine condition with minimal maintenance.
-Here's how:
+Keep your sauna in pristine condition with minimal maintenance—follow these tips:

 Do not paint, varnish, or stain the interior wood of your sauna.
 The wood needs to breathe (absorb and slowly release heat and humidity).
 Artificial finishes make the wood surface much hotter, can release fumes, and are not typically formulated for the sauna environment.